 Wonder what to do with your old photos and documents?
 Make space in your home and preserve your mementos with our step-by-step guide.

 To digitize your life, you have the choice: get your most important documents and photos scanned by a professional company or do the scanning yourself.

 Portable Document Scanning

 To remain paperless after having digitized your most important photos and documents, we use and recommend the Office Lens smartphone app and its in-built scanning feature.
-You can scan any receipt, invoice and other physical document you may have and automatically store it as PDF file on the file storage platform.
+You can scan any receipt, invoice and other physical documents you may have and automatically store it as a PDF file.